 What is Sarcoma and How is it Treated?

-George Demetri, MD, Director of the Center for Sarcoma and Bone Oncology at Dana-Farber, provides an easy-to-follow introduction to the complexities of sarcoma definition, research, and treatment.
+George Demetri, MD, Director of the Sarcoma Center at Dana-Farber, provides an easy-to-follow introduction to the complexities of sarcoma definition, research, and treatment.

 When you come to Dana-Farber Cancer Institute for sarcoma treatment, you will meet with members of our team who have specialized expertise in caring for patients with sarcoma.